 It’s no wonder you chide yourself for not spending more time on your yoga mat, tell yourself you’re a horrible mother for wanting to go back to work, or feel even more inadequate that cardio is your least favorite thing in the world.

 But you know what’s worse?
-We repeat this rotting, meat-carcass of a word to ourselves more often than we realize.
+We repeat this word to ourselves more often than we realize.
 How many times have you told yourself you shouldn’t have ice cream, or you should be folding your laundry, or you should know more about cars?
 Basically, you’re creating an inner Fight Club between your brain and your heart.
-I’d be willing to bet, your squishy organs are pretty bruised by now.
+I’d be willing to bet your squishy organs are pretty bruised by now.

 But I promise – there’s a counteraction.
 There’s a way to shield the arrow of shame from piercing your beautiful emotional center.
 There’s a way to strike that word from your vocabulary forever.